 For example, in today's gadget-filled homes, many people find that broadband speeds are slow because too many people are using it.
 The more people using a web connection at the same time, the slower speeds get.
 So if Mum's watching Casualty on BBC iPlayer, while Dad watches the match on BT Sport, and the kids are playing video games online, broadband performance issues are more likely.
 If that's the case for you, consider getting fibre optic broadband - the extra speed available could alleviate many of your troubles.
 That's assuming you can get fibre in your area of course.

-So if you think a new package could be the answer to your problems, make sure you use our broadband comparison service to compare broadband deals and find a more suitable package.
+So if you think a new package could be the answer to your problems, make sure you use our broadband comparison service to compare broadband deals available where you live, and find a more suitable package.

 Popular broadband deals